RMerl/asuswrt-merlin/README-merlin.txt

    - NEW: Added nat-start user script, as NAT rules get applied separately from other firewall rules (firewall-start changes to the nat table are being overwritten when the router starts NAT)
+   - NEW: Added additional info to Sysinfo page
+   - FIXED: (RT-AC66U) Re-enabled power control
+   - FIXED: Performance page now uses then ew Sysinfo API, and is able now to deal with cases where radios are disabled.

 3.0.0.3.162.14b: